fish-shell/fish-shell/sphinx_doc_src/index.rst

 Where to put completions
 ------------------------

 Completions can be defined on the commandline or in a configuration file, but they can also be automatically loaded.
-Fish automatically searches through any directories in the array variable ``$fish_complete_path``, and any completions defined are automatically loaded when needed.
+Fish automatically searches through any directories in the list variable ``$fish_complete_path``, and any completions defined are automatically loaded when needed.
 A completion file must have a filename consisting of the name of the command to complete and the suffix '``.fish``'.

 By default, Fish searches the following for completions, using the first available file that it finds: